 In the world of company branding there are two type of guides that companies utilize to project their identity through design: style guides, and their sibling, the brand style guide.
-These two types of guides outline the rules of design and are essential to a company’s growth, especially in the world of design by helping the company establish a personality.
+These two types of guides outline the rules of design and are essential to a company’s growth, and certainly in the world of design by helping the company establish a personality.
 Guides focused around presenting the visual aspects of a company are essential to the outreach to the firm’s clients.

 A style guide canvases the basic visual elements of a company in order for it to develop and maintain a successful and well-rounded brand.
 A style guide would include subject matters on logos, secondary logos (if the company has one or more), brand colors, typography, trademarks, an overview of the brand itself, information on website design and layout, advertisement examples, and the copy interaction with design.

 The backbone of any organization’s identity and style guide is the logo.
 Brand style guidelines include information and visual examples of the size of the logo, when and how to use the mark, the backgrounds that are usable against the mark, exclusion zones around the logo, and the incorrect usage of the logo.
 While the logo is the primary visual identifier that clients see, a company can also utilize one or more secondary logos (such as individual products or services).
 The secondary logo should complement the prime logo and can be used in different circumstances to help strengthen the brand.
 The secondary logo section of a style guide should have the information about logo sizes, usage parameters, and should identify incorrect usage.

 It is essential that a company style guide contain a color palette.
 A color palette displays the brand colors along with the technical color codes in accordance to the medium in which the graphics will be used.
 For example, Pantone and CMYK for print or hex and RGB for web.
 These color codes are displayed as swatches, enabling the user to take a quick at-a-glance visual of the palette.
 This section would also show the correct and incorrect usage of the colors with the logo.